kotlarmilos/coreclr-ios-perf/README.md

 ## Step 2: Build the iOS SDK (macios)

-Next, build the macios repository which contains the iOS SDK workload that integrate with the .NET runtime.
+Next, build the macios repository which contains the iOS SDK workload that integrates with the .NET runtime.

 ```bash
 ./scripts/build-macios.sh